LeeSmithSBCC/Jupyter-Math-For-Nerds/Jupiter-Files/README.md

   - Unzip it, go to the Notebook folder and open it with your Browser.

  ### Another option is to install a Notebook Viewer Add-on for your Browser.
   - Just double click on any .ipynb file.
-Note that the file is not make changes.
+Note that you can not make changes to this file.

 #### Let me know if you have problems.
+I want to make this work.
 #### GitHub will now allow you to download a single file [yet].